 In Super Robot Wars Original Generation series the squad is pretty multinational, though it seems to mostly be made up of Japanese, German, and Americans.

 FOXHOUND, Dead Cell, Cobra Unit and the Beauty and the Beast unit from Metal Gear Solid 1, 2, 3 and 4, respectively as well as the Winds of Destruction from Metal Gear Rising: Revengeance, are rare villainous examples of these, even though the first two were technically American military units.

 The Fiendish Five: Welsh frog, Cajun alligator, American bulldog, Chinese panda and an owl who seems to be older than most civilizations.

-The Klaww Gang: French iguana, Indian tiger, Easter-European spider, French-Canadian ox and a British parrot.
+The Klaww Gang: French iguana, Indian tiger, Eastern-European spider, Canadian ox and a British parrot.

-Le Paradox's gang: Cuban tiger, Russian armadillo, American bear, British elephant and a French skunk.
+Le Paradox's gang: Cuban tiger, Russian armadillo, American bear, Dutch mouse, British elephant and a French skunk.